 A central focus of bilingualisrn research is the representation of two language systems in memory.
 The Revised Hierarchical Model (Kroll & Stewart, l994) predicts that bilinguals access conceptual information from both languages simultaneously.
 To test this hypothesis, the present study attempted to create false memories across languages.
 Twenty-two Spanish-English bilinguals participated in a mixed language associative list paradigm.
 False recognition of target words was significantly higher than false recognition of control words, both within and between languages.
 These results provide evidence for a shared conceptual store and parallel activation of languages, supporting the Revised Hierarchical Model.

 Mitchel, Aaron, "Do Bilinguals Access a Shared or Separate Conceptual Store?
 Creating False Memories in a Mixed-Language Paradigm" (2005).
-Honors Projects.
-Paper 1.
+Psychology Honors Projects.
+1.

 © Copyright is owned by author of this document